Our Leadership

 Chris is Associate Professor of Management Learning at Henley Business School, University of Reading, specialising in leadership development and reflective practice.
 He is recognised for his contributions to management education and innovation in personal development teaching.
 He leads the Personal Development curriculum across Henley’s MBA and DBA programmes and lectures internationally on leadership and resilience.

-Associate Professor Edmund Simons MSt IHBC FSA
+Assoc.
+Professor Edmund Simons MSt IHBC FSA

 Academic Advisor